Yureien/anihash/README.md

     -   `port`: The port for the server to listen on.
 -   `database`:
     -   `sqlite.path`: The path to the SQLite database file.
+-   `scanner` (optional):
+    -   `scan_path`: The path to a directory to scan for video files.
+If this is set, anihash will scan the directory on startup and watch for new files to automatically process them.

 ## Usage